sbrannen/spring-test-junit5/README.md

 # Artifacts

-There are currently no downloadable artifacts for this project.
+There are currently no downloadable artifacts for this project; however, you may opt to install `spring-test-junit5` in your local Maven repository or include a dependency on `spring-test-junit5` via JitPack.
+See the following sections for further details.

+## Local Maven Installation

-However, if you install in a local Maven repository (see below) the generated artifact will correspond to the following.
+If you install in a local Maven repository (see below) the generated artifact will correspond to the following.

  - **Group ID**: `org.springframework.test`
  - **Artifact ID**: `spring-test-junit5`
  - **Version**: `1.0.0.BUILD-SNAPSHOT`

+## JitPack

+If you'd like to build against a release tag for `spring-test-junit5`, you may be interested in using [JitPack][].
+The following should work in theory but have not been tested.

+ - **Group ID**: `com.github.sbrannen`
+ - **Artifact ID**: `spring-test-junit5`
+ - **Version**: `1.0.0.M3`

 # Building from Source